 Getting ahead of potential concerns

 Many potential customers experience last-minute doubts or have to struggle with pre-purchase concerns before closing a deal.
-This is why having video content specifically targeted to assuage those issues can be a great way at the last stages of your funnel.
+This is why having video content specifically targeted to assuage those issues can be a great way to increase conversions at the last stages of your funnel.

 When it comes to consumer concerns, Frequently Asked Questions or FAQs videos are one of the best options, as they are specially made to help customers with doubts.
 These videos are created to answer significant questions about your brand and to give your potential customers detailed information about your product or service.